-There are many issues that keep parents awake at night whether its an overdose of high sugar foods that we feed to our children, getting them the latest Iphone or Hatchimal or worrying that our utter failure to get them to bed at a reasonable hour will result in our final failure as parents.
+There are many issues that keep parents awake at night whether its an overdose of high sugar foods that we feed to our children, getting them the latest iPhone or Hatchimal or worrying that our utter failure to get them to bed at a reasonable hour will result in our final failure as parents.

-However the thing that should be keeping us awake at night is the one thing that 66% of parents do not have.
+However, the thing that should be keeping us awake at night is the one thing that 66% of parents do not have.
 A Will.
-Or more specifically who it is that will look after our children when we are no longer able to do so (appointing a guardian)
+Or more specifically who it is that will look after our children when we are no longer able to do so (appointing a guardian).

 Winston’s Wish the UK’s childhood bereavement charity.
-Have confirmed that approximately 24,000 child a year are bereaved of a parent whether that is through illness, accident or mental breakdown it is a figure that is quite staggering and should keep us all awake.
+Have confirmed that approximately 24,000 children a year are bereaved of a parent whether that is through illness, accident or mental breakdown it is a figure that is quite staggering and should keep us all awake.
 By putting off making a Will we are effectively leaving our children`s future to be decided by somebody other than ourselves.

-Did you know if both parents were to die without appointing a guardian the children could end up in the care of the local authority while the court appoints a guardian of its choosing, This again may be someone entirely different to who you and your child would select.
+Did you know if both parents were to die without appointing a guardian the children could end up in the care of the local authority while the court appoints a guardian of its choosing?
+This again may be someone entirely different to who you and your child would select.

 So the question then comes to how do we choose a guardian for our children?
-This can be a very daunting task, after all we don’t want to upset one family member over another.
+This can be a very daunting task, after all, we don’t want to upset one family member over another.
 The easiest place to start is to work out who best compliments your parenting style.
 If you are not around your child’s world will be turned on its head.
-Moving to a different family with a new set of rules could make things worse, particularly if the move is well out of area, the last thing we want to do is uproot our children from very important friends at the time when they are most in need.
+Moving to a different family with a new set of rules could make things worse, particularly if the move is well out of the area, the last thing we want to do is uproot our children from very important friends at the time when they are most in need.